-If you are a Phorest client and haven’t tried it yet, Client ReConnect is the number #1 tool in the industry to increase salon client retention.
+If you are a Phorest client and haven’t tried it yet, Client Reconnect is a leading tool in the industry to increase salon client retention.

 Step 3: Reward (Loyalty Programs)

-As you’ll hear from one of our clients in this Phorest FM episode, we run a loyalty program called the ‘TreatCard’.
-The programs allows clients to earn points for every dollar they spend.
+Phorest’s salon-specific loyalty program, the Treatcard Loyalty Program, is a fantastic way to attract loyal clients’.
+The program allows clients to earn points for every dollar they spend.
 Once they’ve reached a certain number, you surprise them with a free treat in the form of a service or product.
 However, here’s the key to its success: you only reward them with something they’ve never had before.
 This way, you introduce them to something new and make them more likely to come back to buy that product or service at full price.
-Sounds interesting?
-Contact the <firstname.lastname@example.org> for more information!

 Thanks for reading! #LetsGrow